 Do Some Detective Work

 Now you know how much you can spend, but how do you know what to buy and what your wedding party will enjoy the most?
 Here’s your chance to demonstrate how well you know your friends and family.
 If you decide to personalize the same gift for each bridesmaid and groomsmen, then try looking for a useful gift set that appeals to both sexes.
-I’d recommend something like the Shaker/Flask Gift Set, which comes with two olive picks, a flask, a shaker, a jigger, and two Martini glasses.
-Also, the BBQ Gift Set would be cute for a summer wedding; it comes with a spatula, a pair of tongs, a fork, a grill brush, and a 12-can cooler.
+I’d recommend something like a shaker/flask gift set, which comes with two olive picks, a flask, a shaker, a jigger, and two Martini glasses.
+Also, a BBQ gift set would be cute for a summer wedding; it comes with a spatula, a pair of tongs, a fork, a grill brush, and a 12-can cooler.
 Or, for a fun alternative, try the Deluxe Toy Assortment – each treasure chest is filled with 100 toys that would break the ice at any head table.
 All of 3 those suggestions can be personalized with the bride’s name, the groom’s name, and the wedding date!

 If you’re getting a different present for each person, then start by writing down each recipient’s name and 3 things he or she likes.
 It’s time to make a list!
 For inspiration, think about that person’s hobbies, collections, favorite stores, and even favorite colors.
 You’ll be surprised at how many ideas come pouring out when you set your mind to it, and then you’ll have an ample list of possibilities!
 Purchasing individual gifts shouldn’t be any more of a hassle as long as you stick to your budget-per-gift.